-I asked if he could prescribe for me a sedative to calm my nerves because I get anxious when sharp metal objects are jabbed into my mouth.
-My dentist said he didn’t prescribe meds, but he offered to give me nitrous oxide instead (in addition to the Novocaine).
+I asked if he could also prescribe for me a sedative to calm my nerves because I get anxious when sharp metal objects are jabbed into my mouth.
+My dentist said he didn’t prescribe meds, but he offered to give me nitrous oxide instead.

 Well, that sounded interesting.